About DSI

 • DSI’s impact ranges from scientific excellence to civic relevance.

-• DSI collaborates with other other universities, research centers, governments, businesses and civil society organisations in order to enhance knowledge on local, regional and global challenges, support decision-making processes and develop new ideas and solutions.
+• DSI collaborates with universities, research centers, governments, businesses and societal organisations in order to enhance knowledge on local, regional and global challenges, support decision-making processes and develop new ideas and solutions.

 • DSI acts as a catalyst for data-driven research valorisation and as a sounding board for discussion on the role of data in society.